 – Doesn’t perform well under the low light conditions

-It’s a budget-friendly telephoto zoom lens worth considering if you don’t want to spend a lot upfront.
+It’s a budget-friendly telephoto zoom lens worth considering if you don’t want to spend much upfront.
 Despite being one of the least expensive lenses, it still performs well and creates high-quality images.

-Build and handling: This Nikon D7500 landscape lens boasts a similar construction to other consumer-level Nikon lenses, nothing outstanding but not disappointing either.
+Build and handling: This landscape lens boasts a similar construction to other consumer-level Nikon lenses, nothing outstanding, but not disappointing either.
 With its lightweight of just 14.7 oz.
 (415 g), it’s easy to take handheld shots and produce clear images.
-The straightforward and compact design makes it a great option for capturing your subjects.
+The straightforward and compact design makes it an excellent option for capturing your subjects.

-Performance: This budget lens for Nikon D7500 features an f/4.5 aperture, which may not be optimal for low-light situations.
+Performance: This budget lens features an f/4.5 aperture, which may not be optimal for low-light situations.
 To reduce noise in images, a tripod may be necessary to lower shutter speeds.
 Nevertheless, it has the added benefit of VR (vibration reduction) image stabilization, making it easier to shoot objects.

 Best for: If you’re looking to capture subjects from a far distance, this lens is ideal for the task.
 It excels in shooting wildlife and landscapes, and its lightweight design makes it convenient to take on the go without the urgent need for a tripod.
 So you won’t miss the opportunity to capture those rare birds or other fleeting moments.

-In conclusion, if you are a hobby photographer looking for an affordable option for wildlife photography with your Nikon D7500, this lens is the way to go.
-It provides great value for its price and offers new focal lengths and dimensions to enhance your portfolio.
+In conclusion, if you are a hobby photographer looking for an affordable option for wildlife photography with your Nikon DSLR camera, this lens is the way to go.
+It provides excellent value for its price and offers new focal lengths and dimensions to enhance your portfolio.

 9. Nikon AF-S VR Micro-NIKKOR 105mm f/2.8G IF-ED